apingtech/react-grpc-query/README.md

 `npm i @apingtech/react-grpc-query`

-or if you use `yarn`
+or if you use yarn

 `yard add @apingtech/react-grpc-query`

 ## Example:

-react-grpc-query uses a global stream handler so you have only one open stream per key.
+react-grpc-query uses a global stream handler; hence you have only one open stream per key.

-At first, create a hook for you're stream, and use useStream hook inside.
+At first, create a hook for you're stream, and use the useStream hook inside.
-Three parameters should be specified.
+You should specify three parameters.

 -   the first one is the `key` which is a `string`
--   the second one is `stream Function` which is a callback function that should connect to your stream transport. (more on later)
+-   the second one is `stream Function`, a callback function that should connect to your stream transport. (more on later)
 -   the third parameter is called `options`

 ### Stream Hook Example